EndlessSora/DeeperForensics-1.0/README.md

 ```
 ```
 ## Acknowledgments
-This work is supported by SenseTime Group Limited.
 We gratefully acknowledge the exceptional help from Hao Zhu and Keqiang Sun for source data collection and coordination.